Princess Cut Diamonds | Guide, Proportions, L/W Ratio

 Excellent: FL-WS2

-Princess Cut Grading Report Evaluation
+Princess Cut Certification

 In addition to the well-known 4Cs, it is imperative for buyers to be familiar with the following key aspects of a princess cut diamond grading report or certificate, as highlighted in the image below: